2000 AD (film): Plot

-The contents of the safe are shown to Kelvin, but it only contains items of sentimental value to Salina.
+The contents of the safe are shown to Woo, but it only contains items of sentimental value to Salina.
 Disgusted, he reminds her that she belongs to him, she was the one who stole the Caller Program.
 He threatens to kill her, erasing all evidence.
 At the airport, Bobby finds a mysterious program implanted on his laptop.
 Alex successfully completes the Caller Program, and destroys the data for several organisations, including the Stock Exchange and National Bank, their intended target.
-Kelvin is upset that the second part will take a month to finish.
-He gets a call from an unsuspecting Peter, who tells him about the program in Bobby's laptop and asks for his assistance.
+Woo is upset that the second part will take a month to finish.

-They arrange to meet at a hotel, where the sniper is positioned on a nearby rooftop.
-A waiter offers them water and Peter is surprised to see it is Eric.
-With increased confidence, he demands information on Salina and his brother's killer.
-Kelvin asks that they move to a quieter area.
-While on the way out, he pokes gun in Peter's back, who finally realises who his brother's killer really is.
-Eric pursues and they fight on the hotel roof.
-The sniper pins Eric down.
-As they fight for the laptop, Peter falls off the roof, but is saved by a window washing platform, while Kelvin escapes with the laptop.
-Bobby sees Kelvin leaving and tails him in a taxi.
+Woo gets a call from Peter, who tells him about the program in Bobby's laptop and asks for his assistance.
+Peter demands information on Salina and his brother's assailant.
+Woo asks to move elsewhere to explain and pointed a gun in Peter's back while leaving.
+Ong, who had disguised himself as a waiter, pursues them and eventually fights Woo on the hotel roof.
+The assailant pins Ong down with sniper fire from another rooftop.
+As they fight for the laptop, Peter falls off the roof, but is saved by a gondola on the side of the hotel.
+Woo escapes with the laptop but was seen by Bobby who tails him.